yy29/yy29.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Youyang, a seasoned industry researcher in Computer Vision, Natural Language Processing, Machine Learning, and Memory Systems.
+Hi, I’m Youyang, an AI researcher in Computer Vision, Natural Language Processing, Machine Learning, and Memory Systems.
 I lead a deep learning research team at Kioxia Corporation, Japan, where I explore the intersection of memory, intelligence, and perception in vision and language models.
 With 15+ years of R&D experience (Kioxia, Toshiba), 40+ patents and publications (ECCV, EMNLP, ACCV, etc.), and 6+ years of AI research team leading experience, my work bridges academic insight and real-world impact.
 I have served as a reviewer for top conferences and received outstanding reviewer recognitions (EMNLP, BMVC).
 The tools I co-developed inspect and analyze millions of data daily in social infrastructure & semiconductor industries.
 I am a Senior Member of IEEE and hold a B.Eng from Universiti Malaya, Malaysia.
 I speak English, Chinese, Malay, and Japanese.

 [Google Scholar](https://scholar.google.com/citations?user=4BGLw_QAAAAJ) &nbsp;&nbsp; [LinkedIn](https://www.linkedin.com/in/youyang-ng-55a10ab9/) &nbsp;&nbsp; [Publications](publications.md) &nbsp;&nbsp; [Academic Service](#service) &nbsp;&nbsp; [Recognitions](#recognitions)